HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 You can call the method deployDelegatedStakingReferenceImplementation of the factory, parameters required are the signPubKey and vrfKey that identify your forger (the latter is split in two different parameters: one for the first 32 bytes and one for the last byte).

 The method execution will trigger the deployment of the smart contract instance: once executed, you shuld see in the transaction log the new smart contract created.
-You can also see it in the explorer: check the transaction detail page, than click the tab "Internal txns"; you should see a "Create" transaction from the factory contract.
+You can also see it in the explorer: check the transaction detail page, then click the tab "Internal txns"; you should see a "Create" transaction from the factory contract.
 The destination is the address of your newly created contract. <br/>
-Take note of its address: you will need it in the following step.
+Take note of this address: you will need it in the following step.

 <img src={require("/img/docs/tutorial/factoryTxDetail.png").default} alt="Factory transaction detail" width="600" height="154" />